Direct Holidays Complaints

 Direct Holidays is a holiday search website operated by Thomas Cook Retail Ltd, which offers everything from flights to all inclusive package holidays.

-If you want to make a claim for holiday compensation – whether for illness, accident or because your holiday did not match the brochure or online description – you have to book a package holiday to be protected under the Package Travel Regulations 1992.
+If you want to make a claim for holiday compensation – whether for illness, accident or because your holiday did not match the brochure or online description – you have to book a package holiday to be protected under the Package Travel and Linked Travel Arrangements Regulations 2018.

 Your travel agent or booking agent should issue you with an ATOL Certificate at the time of booking if your holiday is a package.